 We have a record of obtaining substantial verdicts and settlements for the families of drunk driving victims throughout Washington, including a case in which we obtained a $1 million settlement from a defendant who was later found not guilty by a jury.
 In another case we obtained a $5.5 million dollar verdict against the Washington State Patrol when an officer drove a drunk driver home, gave her back her keys and told her not to drive again until she sobered up – she called a cab and returned to her car, then crossed the centerline and hit our client head on.
 Each case is different, but we will work relentlessly to obtain a prompt, full, and just settlement for your family.

-If your family has lost a loved one to the reckless conduct of a drunk driver, contact Brett Murphy today by calling 800-925-1875 or 360-714-0900 or filling out our online form.
-We represent clients from offices in Seattle, Bellevue, Everett, Tacoma, Spokane, Vancouver, Bellingham and Mount Vernon, and throughout the State of Washington.
+If your family has lost a loved one to the reckless conduct of a drunk driver, contact Brett Law today by calling 800-925-1875 or 360-714-0900 or filling out our online form.
+We represent clients from offices in Seattle, Everett, Spokane, Vancouver, Bellingham and Mount Vernon, and throughout the State of Washington.